Ujjal07781/High-cloud-airlines-project/README.md

 ## Tools Used
 - SQL for data extraction and transformation
 - Excel for initial data cleaning
-- Power BI for data visualization and interactive dashboard creation
+- Tableau for data visualization and interactive dashboard creation

 ## Key Analysis Tasks
 - Load Factor Analysis on a yearly, quarterly, and monthly basis